National Assembly of People's Power

-The National Assembly of People's Power (Asamblea Nacional del Poder Popular) is the unicameral parliament of the Republic of Cuba.
-It is currently composed of 605 representatives who are elected from multi-member electoral districts for a term of five years.
-The current President of the Assembly is Esteban Lazo Hernández.
+The National Assembly of People's Power (Asamblea Nacional del Poder Popular) is the supreme state organ of power of the Republic of Cuba.
+It is the only branch of government in the state, and per the principle of unified power, all state organs are subservient to it.
+It is currently composed of 470 representatives who are elected from multi-member electoral districts for a term of five years called consejos populares.
+The current president of the Assembly is Esteban Lazo Hernández.
 The Assembly only meets twice a year, with the 31-member Council of State exercising legislative power throughout the rest of the year.
-The most recent elections were held on 11 March 2018.
-After the 2023 elections, the number of representatives will decrease to 474.
+The most recent elections were held on 26 March 2023.
+The number of deputies was reduced from 605 to 470 for the 2023 election.

+Liberal democracy is not practiced in Assembly elections in post-1959 revolutionary Cuba because the ruling Communist Party of Cuba (PCC) government does not permit competitive elections.
+The PCC is the "superior driving force of the society and the state" in the Constitution of Cuba, and all other political parties are illegal.
+There is only one candidate for each seat in the Assembly.
+However, the nomination process aims to ensure that elected candidates are rooted in and supported by the local community: